 How are the horizontal relationships between colleagues designed?
-Is the focus on the subject focus, and also on individual performance and the productive use of conflicts?
+Is the focus on the work that needs to be accomplished and on individual performance that relates to that performance?
 Or are relationships, the community and mutual respect in the foreground?

 Direct vs. Empower